drkarim/ImageRescaler/README.md

 ## Dependencies
 This code has to be built from source using [CMake](https://cmake.org/).
 It has some dependencies as it requires to perform 3D medical image processing.
 For these purposes, it depends on the [Image Registration Toolkit (ITK)](https://itk.org/)

+## Platforms
+This code has been tested on Windows 7 on Visual Studio 2015 and MacOS Sierra 10.12 running native g++ compilers.

 ## Author